BirkeP/birkep.github.io/_posts/2025-1-10-Windows-LPE.md

 Now, weaponizing the Performance Counter in this case relies on querying the Performance Counters with WMI as a the Consumer,
 ![WMI as Consumer](/assets/img/20241003111646.png)

 From the screenshot, it is cleat that the malicious DLL was executed and in SYSTEM\ security context.
-This is the final proof in this blog, that cements successfully breaking system integrity under the conditions now fixed in the "Network Configuration Operators" group as of the 14th of January 2025 by introduction of KB package
+This is the final proof in this blog, that cements successfully breaking system integrity under the conditions now fixed in the "Network Configuration Operators" group as of the 14th of January 2025 by introduction of the January security update.
 ![Execution logged2](/assets/img/20241003111647.png)